 Does taking finasteride increase the chance of birth defects?

-If I touch or handle finasteride tablets during pregnancy, is there an increased chance for birth defects?
+If I touch or handle finasteride tablets during pregnancy, is there an increased chance of birth defects?

-People who are pregnant are told not to handle finasteride tablets that are crushed or broken as a precaution.
-The coating on uncrushed or unbroken tablets should prevent contact with finasteride during normal handling.
+Pregnant women are told not to handle finasteride tablets that are crushed or broken as a precaution.
+The coating on uncrushed or unbroken tablets should prevent contact with finasteride during typical handling.
 If you touch or handle crushed or broken finasteride tablets, wash your hands.
-It is unlikely that enough of the medication would get through the skin to be a problem.
+It is unlikely that enough of the medication would get through the skin and increase risks to a pregnancy.

 People who are required to work with finasteride as part of their job should wear gloves, clean surface areas where pills are handled, and wash their hands.
 Workers should discuss proper handling and storage with their occupational safety officers.
 For more information about workplace exposures, see the MotherToBaby fact sheet here: https://mothertobaby.org/fact-sheets/reproductive-hazards-workplace/.